 Traditional Spaghetti al Limone is a simple dish consisting of long noodle-shaped pasta such as spaghetti tossed in a lemon cream sauce made with fresh lemons, olive oil or butter, parmesan cheese, heavy cream, salt, and freshly ground black pepper.
 Today there are many variations, but minimal, fresh ingredients are key.

-- lemon zest and lemon juice – the zest gives it that true lemon flavor and the acidity helps to cut the richness of the cream and add tanginess.
+- Lemon zest and lemon juice - the zest gives it that true lemon flavor and the acidity helps to cut the richness of the cream and add tanginess.
 You can use either Meyer lemons or regular lemons for this recipe depending on what you have on hand.

 - Salt and pepper - to taste.

 How To Make Creamy Lemon Pasta

-Then, you’ll cook the spaghetti in a pot of salted boiling water according to the package instructions until al dente, reserving one cup of the pasta water.
+Then, cook the spaghetti in a pot of salted boiling water according to the package instructions until al dente, reserving one cup of the pasta water.

 Step 2.
 Remove the zest of one large lemon and squeeze out the juice yielding to 2 tablespoons.
 Set the lemon juice aside.